 You Can "Catch" Someone’s Mood Just by Sitting Near Them

-Have you ever walked into a room and instantly felt… weird?
+Have you ever walked into a room and instantly felt…different?

-Maybe nobody said anything out loud, but the tension was so thick you could practically spread it on toast.
+Maybe nobody said anything out loud, but the tension was so thick you could practically spread it on toast you left in the oven for 10 seconds too long and is slightly burnt.

 Turns out, this isn’t just in your head.
 (Literally.)